 The best way to avoid contact with Wild Parsnip is to become familiar with what the plant looks like and the proper handling techniques when dealing with the plant.

-When a weed such as Wild Parsnip is declared a noxious weed, both the County and members of the public are able to purchase herbicides to control it.
-Use for control of noxious weeds is not considered a cosmetic use of pesticides because the plant can pose a risk to people.
+When a weed such as Wild Parsnip is declared a noxious weed, herbicides may be utilized as a control method.
+Use of herbicides for control of noxious weeds is not considered a cosmetic use of pesticides.
 Further information is available on the Ontario Ministry of the Environment and Climate Change (MOECC) website.

 Residents can also contact the Leeds, Grenville and Lanark District Health Unit for more information relating to Public Health in regards to Wild Parsnip or the use of ClearView Herbicide at 613-267-4114 or visit their website at www.healthunit.org

-Roadside spraying is scheduled to take place between May 30th and June 30th, weather permitting.
-Spraying occurs from the edge of the gravel shoulder to within 1 metre of the property limits and uses ClearView herbicide to control the growth of undesirable vegetation.
-The contractor performing the work is fully licensed.
+Spraying occurs from the edge of the gravel shoulder to the property limits and uses ClearView herbicide to control the growth of undesirable vegetation.
+The contractors performing the work are fully licensed.
 Spraying occurs in areas identified during weed audits.

 The following locations will not be sprayed: